kusumchawla22/kusumchawla22.github.io/README.md

 # kusumchawla22.github.io
 AI in Life Sciences: A one‑stop hub for the modern scientist.
 For most of human history, intelligence was a uniquely human trait.
 Then came a turning point: the rise of artificial intelligence—born from human ingenuity and powered by high‑performance computing.
-Today, AI is no longer a distant concept or a futuristic dream.
-It has become indispensable, shaping our world as both a protagonist and, at times, an antagonist.
+Today AI is no longer a distant concept or a futuristic dream.
+It has become indispensable, shaping our world as both a protagonist and at times an antagonist.
-In the life sciences, this shift is especially profound.
+In the life sciences this shift is especially profound.
 The volume of AI‑related content—webinars, research papers, industry analyses, podcasts, and expert opinions—has exploded.
-Yet it remains scattered across the digital landscape, making it difficult for busy scientists and professionals to keep pace with the rapid transformation.
+Yet it remains scattered across the digital landscape making it difficult for busy scientists and professionals to keep pace with the rapid transformation.
 This blog aims to change that.

-Intent: Why This Space Exists
+Intent: Why this space exists
 The goal is simple:
 Create a single, curated destination where anyone in the life sciences can self‑educate on the evolving role of AI in pharmaceuticals and biotechnology.
 Having worked in the life sciences industry for over a decade, I’ve witnessed the vast potential of the promises AI  hold towards pharma.
 This sparked my search to understand what AI really is, how it might reshape the current life sciences ecosystem, and what it means for me as a bench scientist.
 My curiosity—mixed with the fear of AI replacing human roles—pushed me to learn more along this path.
-Through that journey, I realized there’s plenty of conversation happening, but no single place that brings it all together or helps scientists become truly conversant with the changes AI is driving in the pharmaceutical world.
+Through that journey, I realized there’s plenty of conversation happening, but no single place that brings it all together or helps scientists become truly conversant with the lastest innovations that  AI brings to the pharmaceutical world.
 Instead of spending hours searching across platforms, readers can come here to explore the latest thinking, breakthroughs, and debates shaping the AI‑driven future of our industry.

-Who This Is For
+Who this is for
 This hub is designed for anyone navigating the intersection of science and technology:
 • 	Chemical and biological scientists
 • 	Lab associates and research staff